arrenree/KDB/README.md

 ## 🔴 8.
 Dictionary
 [Top](#top)

-* a dictionary is constructured from 2 lists of same length using the ! operator
+* A dictionary is a mapping between a list of keys and a list of values of the same length
 * left of ! = list of keys
 * right of ! = list of values

 <a name="dict_from_list"></a>
-### 🔵 Constructing a Dictionary from Lists
+### 🔵 8.1 Constructing a Dictionary from Lists
 ```q
 k:`apple`plum
 v:`green`purple